Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (800) 752-9849 | Website | Hours: Seasonal | Entrance: tickets start at $25

 Every summer, this unique Utah festival pays homage to the late but great sixteenth-century writer.
-The tony-award winning performances are a must if traveling from southern Utah to the north.
+The Tony-award winning performances are a must if traveling from southern Utah to the north.

 Take a seat in the grand outdoor theater as you experience a wrinkle in time through performances under the stars.
 Fans of theater arts must be a part of North America’s oldest and largest Shakespeare Festival.